 Richard Davalos should have for sure had one of the biggest starts.
 He had the plum role opposite James Dean in East Of Eden.
 This actor appeared in some very forgettable films right after, with a ton of live TV things like The Kraft Theater Star Tonight, The United States Steel Hour and Matinee Theater just to name a few.
-Richard Davalos career pretty much went no where after East Of Eden, and then about 12 years later he turns up in Paul Newman’s Cool Hand Luke with a few lines, and a little screen time.
+Richard Davalos career pretty much went no where after East Of Eden, and then about 12 years later he turns up in Paul Newman’s 1967 Cool Hand Luke with a few lines, and a little screen time.

-After Saturdays Hero for Derek.
+After 1951’s Saturdays Hero for Derek.
 Which was pretty good.
-I saw this for the first time on late night TV in Lakehurst NJ maybe on WPIX 11; All of John Derek’s other roles went south, with largely forgettable’s.
+I saw this for the first time on late night TV in Lakehurst NJ maybe on WPIX 11; All of John Derek’s other roles went very south with largely forgettable.
 The Family Secret, The Last Posse, Sea Of Lost Ships, and other duds like Mission Over Korea, and The Outcast.
-Then The Ten Commandments came a long great film, but he was berried with in a huge ensemble cast with lots of stars, from Edward G Robinson, Charlton Heston, Yul Brynner, Anne Baxter, Yvonne DeCarlo and so many more.
+Then 1956 The Ten Commandments came a long great film, but he was buried deep with in a huge ensemble cast with lots of stars, from Edward G Robinson, Charlton Heston, Yul Brynner, Anne Baxter, Yvonne DeCarlo and so many more.
 So it was difficult for him to stand out since he wasn’t the star.

 John Derek had 11 directorial efforts all non existent films, and a 40 acting credit to his career.
 Sadly Derek who had such a promising career crashed and burned very quickly, but not as bad as Davalos.
 George Hamilton had a long career, and is the only actor out of these three who is still with us.
 He found new fame as Colonel Sanders in the KFC commercials.